timseed/TLogFilter/README.md

   - trigger
     - What String - "triggers" to send our callsign to log in.

+#### Filter

+It will greatly reduce the load on your local processing if you can filter as much as possible on the incoming records.

+For example - it makes **NO SENSE** to connect to the RBN when you are in an SSB contest - especially if there is (and there often is !!, a CW contest running at the same time).

+So filter #1 - connect to a relevant DX Cluster.

+Filter #2 - use a rule like **accept on hf/cw and (on contesthf)**.

+The less data that hits your filtering processor the less work you need to perform.
+Plus it saves on bandwidth etc...

 At the bottom of the list of clusters we need to specify the **size** i.e. the number of records - I think this is a QT thing... not sure if it is enforced or not however.